benrudolph/ascend.report/index.md

 ### Technical Issues

-A host of issues with the software became apparent when working with FrontlineCloud.
+A few issues with the software became apparent when working with FrontlineCloud.
 All these issues have been reported to FrontlineCloud and hopefully will be corrected in the future.
 Here are a few common software "gotchas" that should always be checked before a pilot begins, including this one.

-*	__Internationalization/Locality__ - The compatibility across all languages and regions is often one of the last features to be refined.
+*	__Internationalization/Locality__ - The compatibility across all languages and regions was a feature we initially overlooked.
 When using FrontlineCloud we came across several issues when using characters outside the Roman alphabet.
 Another thing to be cognizant of is the incompatibility of file types in different regions.
 While rare, it was an issue we experienced.
 *	__Scalability__ – When testing FrontlineCloud beforehand, only small contact databases were used.
 However, upon arrival we needed to use much larger databases and the software did not work as well.
 We should have tested the software on representative database sizes.
 *	__Low connectivity__ – In places where the Internet goes out from time to time, SMS software needs to be able to handle syncing.
 FrontlineCloud worked well when the connection was great.
 However, we experienced difficulties in buildings where the Internet would sporadically go out.
 The result was sometimes duplicate messages in the system, or worse, missing messages.